Customer Support Automation for Startups: The 2024 Playbook

 Let's be real about the constraints:

-- Limited budget: Can't hire a support team
+- Limited budget: Can't hire a dedicated support team

 - Limited time: Founders handle support between everything else